Dan Patrick (politician): Education

 Patrick supports increasing the number of charter schools in the state.

 In February 2011, Patrick, who at the time was vice chairman of the Texas senate's Committee on Education, spoke in favor of cutting an unspecified number of non-teaching positions from the state's public school districts, citing positions such as "math department supervisors" or "curriculum experts".
 At the time, Patrick cited a statistic later determined to be misleading by PolitiFact that Texas's 1,200+ public school districts, considered as a group, are the fifth-largest employer in the world.

 Patrick has supported placing creationism within the public school curriculum in Texas, despite court rulings that such a policy would violate the First Amendment to the United States Constitution.

 In 2019, Patrick pushed to increase Texas teachers' paychecks by $5,000.

 In 2021, Patrick supported legislation to prevent public schools from requiring that students read writings by prominent civil rights figures, such as Susan B. Anthony, Cesar Chavez, and Martin Luther King Jr., when covering women’s suffrage and the civil rights movement in social studies classes.

 In 2022, Patrick pledged to end tenure for new hires at Texas public universities.
 He also said that he intended to revoke tenure for faculty who teach critical race theory.
 He supported 2023 legislation banning diversity, equity and inclusion offices at public universities.

 In April 2025, Patrick championed the passage of Senate Bill 2, a school voucher program that established education savings accounts using public funds for private school tuition.
+In 2026, Patrick threatened to terminate funding for schools that did not remove over 2,000 books he considered "dirty, filthy and vulgar" that included titles about Jewish identity and the Holocaust such as Night by Elie Wiesel.